INMAS-Math/INMAS-Math.github.io/inmas.md

 - [Financial](#financial)

 An assessment of [Potential Additional Resources](#potential-additional-resources) is also given.
+Of course, a smaller program serving a single institution could operate with fewer resources.

 ### Software and Physical Infrastructure
 The program relied on the following infrastructure components to support its activities:
-- The GitHub website where public repositories are used for storing the contents of the training material.
+- The GitHub website where public repositories are used for storing the training material.
 This version control system allows revisions and corrections to be made as the material evolves.
 While Google Docs can be used to host similar contents, having a version control system brings valuable benefits when the material needs updates, and when multiple contributors are involved.
-At the time of writing, GitHub is free but contributors will need to be familiar with the technology before setting it up and using it.
+GitHub is free to use a the time of writing, although contributors will need to be familiar with the technology before setting it up and using it.
 - A web-hosting service to advertise the program and its activities.
 GitHub can also be used to host static web pages, where timely information about the program can be posted.
 At the time of writing, this hosting service is free as well.
-Any other web-hosting services, including departmental pages, can be adequate.
+Any other web-hosting services, including departmental pages, can be adequate too.
-- A workflow management software, similar to a customer relation software (CRM).
+- Workflow management software, similar to a customer relation software (CRM).
-We used mondays.com, which
+INMAS used monday.com, which
-we configured for student applications, submission of internship proposals for companies, submission of internship interest from students, and keeping track of the different activities, outcomes, and correspondence.
+we configured for student applications, submission of internship proposals for companies, submission of internship interest from students, and tracking of the different activities, outcomes, and email correspondence.
-The annual academic cost for a subscription is about $1,500 per year for 5 seats.
+The annual cost for an academic subscription is about $1,500 per year for 5 users (which sufficed for INMAS leadership and program coordinators).
-If the number of students being tracked is less than about 20, we believe that a shared spreadsheet could be adequate.
+If the number of students being tracked were less than about 20, in a smaller program, then shared spreadsheets could be adequate for record keeping and program administration.
-- A common file storage for sharing internal memos, program assessments, and other material requiring access from diverse institutions.
-We used Google Docs, but other data sharing platforms can be suitable depending on the members' affiliations and IT infrastructure.
+- Shared file storage for internal memos, program assessments, and other material requiring access from diverse institutions.
+INMAS used Google Docs, but other data sharing platforms can be suitable depending on the members' affiliations and IT infrastructure.
-- Access to a training room with internet access suitable to conduct regular technical training.
+- Classrooms and/or meeting rooms that are configured for effective group work.
-Training space was provided by the hub universities.
+These training spaces used for the technical training workshops were provided by the hub universities.

 ### Personnel
-To answer to a demand of up to 90 students per year, the INMAS team was composed of two (part-time) PIs, two part-time program coordinators, a few on-demand instructors and teaching assistants.
+To meet the demand of up to 90 students per year, the INMAS team was composed of two (part-time) PIs, two part-time program coordinators, and on-demand instructors and teaching assistants.
 The time commitment from PIs, including grant management, consisted of a few hours per week in addition to the overall program coordination and full participation in all training activities.